The Metered Parking Program

 Frequently Asked Questions

-In early February 2019, the City of Sarasota will unveil its newest parking garage on St. Armands Key, providing hundreds of additional parking spaces.
-At the same time, metered parking will begin in St. Armands Circle to provide more accessible parking for visitors.
-By the early summer of 2019, the City is also launching metered parking in its downtown, on the most congested streets, to provide improved access to stores and shops.
+In February 2019, the City of Sarasota unveiled its newest parking garage on St. Armands Key, providing hundreds of additional parking spaces.
+At the same time, metered parking began in St. Armands Circle to provide more accessible parking for visitors.
+Since that time over 115,000 transactions have taken place and helped to distribute parking so that additional spaces are available.
+In July 2019 the City is also launching metered parking in its downtown, on the most congested streets, to provide improved access to stores and shops.
 To assist the community, we have provided this list of frequently asked questions.

 Why is there a plan to use parking meters?